Unclaimed: Are are working at Bluehost ?

 But, in a nutshell:

-Online Store at $15.95 per month: as the name suggests, this is “perfect for online stores with product shipping.”
+Online Store: ”Perfect for online stores with product shipping.”

 All plans include web hosting, unlimited websites (which means you can host as many websites as you need), and over 300 templates.
 You also have unlimited access to their image library, email marketing tools, and blog post management features.